Bonus Material: Get The 3 Step Podcast Promotion Playbook

 - Teach something quick and simple that is a central principle your target listeners need to understand.
 This hooks listeners in to want to listen to future episodes.

-- Example: Katrina’s first episode teaches the fundamental principle that to lose weight in a healthy way, it’s necessary to change how you interact with your emotions.
-Without this understanding, women can try again and again to lose weight, but it’s often a temporary solution.
+- Example: Katrina’s first episode teaches the fundamental principle that to lose weight in a healthy way, not about being more ‘disciplined’.
+It’s about understanding how you relate with your emotions around food and your body.
+Without this understanding, women can try again and again to lose weight, but it’s often a temporary solution and leads to lots of struggle.

 Episodes 2 – 10: